-Jayakrishnan M. (PhD student, IMSc, Chennai) will visit LIRMM from Marc 16th to May 31st, 2019.
+Jayakrishnan M. (PhD student, IMSc, Chennai) is visiting LIRMM from March 16th to May 31st, 2019.
 He will work with Christophe Paul on parametrized algorithms for partitioning problems in directed graphs.

-Alain Finkel (LSV) will visit IIT Bombay February 13 to March 11, 2019, to work again with S. Akshay and S. Krishna.
-They will continue their discussion on VASS extended with three unbounded and on recent FIFO models.
+Alain Finkel (LSV) visited IIT Bombay February 13 to March 11, 2019, to work again with S. Akshay and S. Krishna.
+They continued their discussion on VASS extended with three unbounded and on recent FIFO models.

 Philippe Schnoebelen (LSV) visited CMI from January 17th to January 31st, 2019.
 He worked with Ramanathan S. Thinniyam (a postdoctoral researcher at CMI) on algorithmic questions for piecewise testable languages, focusing on the equivalence classes of Simon’s subword congruence.
 This is part of a general research agenda (see [Karandikar, Schnoebelen.
 The height of piecewise-testable languages and the complexity of the logic of subwords, Logical Methods in Computer Science, to appear]) aiming at understanding the piecewise complexity of various languages and constructions.